jp-signum/jp-signum/README.md

 ## Currently Working On

-:construction: A full rebrand of my consulting agency, [JP Signum](https://www.jpsignum.com).
+:construction: A full rebrand and new build out of my consulting agency, [JP Signum](https://www.jpsignum.com).
 I am tryign to be the first full-service sustainability and carbon education platform/consulting group.
 Newsletter coming soon...

-:radio: A online radio platform with AR, VR, audio visual, and decentralized blockchain technologies.
+:radio: A online radio platform with AR, VR, audio, visual, and decentralized blockchain technologies.

 ## From The Blog